Skip to content

 Exclusions

-Do not apply the sinus rhythm algorithm in: mitral annular calcification (MAC), moderate–severe mitral regurgitation, mitral stenosis, atrial fibrillation, LVAD, non-cardiac pulmonary hypertension, heart transplant recipients, or pericardial constriction.
+Do not apply the sinus rhythm algorithm in: mitral annular calcification (MAC), moderate–severe mitral regurgitation, mitral stenosis, atrial fibrillation, LVAD, non-cardiac pulmonary hypertension, heart transplant recipients, pericardial constriction, or patients with mitral valve repair, replacement, or transcatheter edge-to-edge repair (TEER).
 The interactive tool below automatically routes to the correct dedicated algorithm.

 Interactive diastolic function grading tool